0xnyxo/Discord-Gift-Checker/README.md

-# Discord-Gift-Checker
-This script automates the process of generating and validating Discord Nitro gift codes.
-It generates random codes, checks their validity by making HTTP requests to Discord's API, and logs the results.
+# Discord Gift Checker for Nitro

+This script checks for Discord Nitro gift codes and saves valid ones in the `data\valid.txt` file.

+## Credits

+- Made By: @0xnyxo